starterdragon/PowerFactions/README.md

 ### TO-DOs

  - /f chat command
+ - /f list (Gives Player names in the Player's Faction)
+ - /f list (faction_name) (Gives Player names in any Faction)
+ - /f search (player_name) (Shows Player Faction and gives info of that Faction)

 License
 ----

 MIT

+>CHECK DEMO OF THIS PLUGIN AT 24/7 SURVIVAL/FACTION/PRISON/MINIGAMES/CREATIVE SERVER.
+IP: FALLENTECH.TK PORT: 19132

 **Free plugin!
 Dont forget to star so that i would release /f topfaction command!**